Emute-Lab-Instruments/uSEQ/interfaces/useqedit/readme.md

 # uSEQ Edit

-uSEQ editor is a text editor specially designed for livecoding uSEQ modules.
+uSEQ Edit is a text editor specially designed for livecoding uSEQ modules.
 You can talk to uSEQ in many ways (anything with a serial connection), but this editor provides controls that are specialised for livecoding.

 The app runs in a linux/unix terminal, and requires Python 3.